weepower/wee/README.md

 ##### Events [→](https://www.weepower.com/script/events)

 Create organized interaction on your page with the simple event API.
+Custom events can also be registered such as with the core Wee touch events.

 ```javascript
 Wee.events.on('ref:element', 'click swipeRight', function(e, el) {